Heart songs are the best songs. Think about those which make your heart sing. A love song. Memory evoking music and lyrics. Anthems. And on and on.

-I recommend reading Psalms often enough to make sure you have a dozen or so of your own favorites which reflect your own connection with God.
+We recommend reading Psalms often enough to make sure you have a dozen or so of your own favorites reflecting your own connection with God.

 These chapters from 1 Samuel are from the days of King David’s strength.
-They are filled hope – and many amazing Psalms born out of great reliance upon God in David’s everyday challenges.
-They provide a backdrop for the genesis of these timeless songs of praise in which we wrestle with life circumstances.
+They are filled with hope – and many amazing Psalms born out of great reliance upon God throughout David’s everyday challenges.
+Each provides backdrop for the genesis of these timeless songs of praise in which, along with King David, we wrestle with our life circumstances.
 Enjoy!

 Each week we will send an email with the latest links to the podcast as well as our latest thoughts and blog posts.